ITANI DENTAL SAN FRANCISCO OFFERS THE FOLLOWING SEDATION OPTIONS:

 CONSCIOUS SEDATION (AWAKE AND AWARE)

-Conscious sedation is also known as “relaxation” or “comfortable” dentistry.
-For patients with minimal anxiety or fear, it can be achieved with nitrous oxide.
-For patients exhibiting mild fear, a mild gag reflex, or for simpler/quicker procedures, conscious sedation can also be achieved with an oral sedative such as valium.
+Conscious sedation is also known as “relaxation,” or “comfortable” dentistry.
+For patients with minimal anxiety or fear, it can be achieved with nitrous gas.
+For patients exhibiting mild fear, a mild gag reflex or for simpler/quicker procedures, conscious sedation can also be achieved with an oral sedative.
 Each option can be used alone, or may be combined to customize the level and duration of sedation.

-- Nitrous Oxide (inhalation sedation): Used for over 100 years, nitrous oxide is an excellent analgesic administered via a nasal hood, and can be easily fine-tuned by the dentist.
+- Nitrous Gas (inhalation sedation): Used for over 100 years, nitrous gas is an excellent analgesic administered via a nasal hood, and can be easily fine-tuned by the dentist.
 All bodily functions remain essentially normal, and effects wear off quickly.

 - Oral Conscious Sedation: The patient self-administers, usually about an hour before treatment.
 After consulting with us, we will determine the most appropriate oral sedation medication and dosage based upon your health history and necessary duration of action.
 An added bonus of this option is that it has an amnesic that leaves a patient with little or no memory after treatment.